Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 - _Are intermediate and final solutions clearly reported as the process is improved?_
 ---

+There were several techniques that I used to attempt to refine the solution further.
+As mentioned previously, I attempted to use multiple combinations of models to achieve the highest performance.

+Furthermore, I used a Gridesearch on each algorithm to find the hyper-parameters that produced the best results with this dataset.
+Below is an example of the code I used to do this:

+`
+RF_clf = RandomForestClassifier(random_state=42)

+parameters = {'max_depth': [50,100,200],
+              'min_samples_split': [1,2,3],
+              'min_samples_leaf': [1,2,3],
+              'n_estimators': [10,100,1000]
+             }

+RF_CV = GridSearchCV(RF_clf, parameters, scoring = 'f1_weighted', n_jobs=4, cv = 5, verbose = 5)

+RF_CV.fit(X_train, y_train)
+print('Best score and parameter combination = ')
+print(RF_CV.best_score_)
+print(RF_CV.best_params_)

+RF_y_pred = RF_CV.predict(X_test)
+`

+The most complex refinement technique that I employed was to attempt using the SMOTE over-sampling technique to minimize the affect of having imbalanced classes. https://imbalanced-learn.readthedocs.io/en/stable/over_sampling.html

+As noted in the data exploration phase of this project, there are a relative few number of cost codes that are used significantly more than the others.
+The most used code appeared 5570 times in the dataset, the average code 111 times, and the median was  6.5.

+This means there is a very imbalanced dataset, and this can skew the results of a machine learning algorithm and decrease the accuracy of the model.

+One method to combat this is to use SMOTE (Synthetic Minority Over-Sampling TEchnique).
+SMOTE uses a K Nearest neighbors method to synthetically create more examples of the minority classes in the data based on the existing data in the dataset.

+After installing the imblearn package and importing SMOTE using the following code:
+`from imblearn.over_sampling import SMOTE`

+I then created a new enhanced training set that included more samples.

+`sm = SMOTE(random_state=42)`
+`X_train_res, y_train_res = sm.fit_sample(X_train,y_train.ravel())`

+This increased the training data from 22,349 samples to 380,995

 ## IV.
 Results
 _(approx. 2-3 pages)_